 The Age of Steam Lives on at Railtown 1897 State Historic Park

-While miniature railroads like Sonoma TrainTown are fun, eventually you have to move up to the real deal.
-Railtown 1897 State Historic Park in the Gold Country town of Jamestown offers families the chance to see what a real working railroad looks like and, better yet, to experience a ride on a historic, century-old steam train.
-Railtown 1897 was one of the many parks slated for closure back in July, but due to the efforts of passionate supporters, it remains open for all of us to enjoy.
+While miniature railroads like Sonoma TrainTown are fun for train buffs young and old, eventually you have to move up to experience the real deal.
+Railtown 1897 State Historic Park, in the Tuolumne County town of Jamestown, offers families the chance to see what a real working railroad looks like and, better yet, to experience a ride on a historic, century-old steam train.
+Railtown 1897 was one of the many state parks slated for closure in 2012, but due to the efforts of the park's many passionate supporters, it remains open for all of us to enjoy.

 As the name implies, Railtown 1897 has been around since the end of the 19th century, when it was known as the Sierra Railway, a short line railroad that traveled between Jamestown and nearby Sonora, Angels Camp, and Oakdale.
-The railroad's chief claim to fame, and one of the reasons that it's still around today, is its role in countless Hollywood movies, including High Noon, Unforgiven, and Back to the Future III and TV shows like Wild Wild West and Petticoat Junction.
-Pretty much any western movie that you care to name that features a train was shot here.
+The railroad's chief claim to fame, and one of the reasons that it's still around today, is its role in countless Hollywood movies, including High Noon, Unforgiven, Pale Rider, My Little Chickadee, and Back to the Future Part III, as well as TV shows like Wild Wild West and Petticoat Junction.

-The star of most of these productions is Railtown's Sierra Number 3 (often called "the Movie Star Locomotive"), a steam locomotive built in 1891 and recently restored in the shops of the California State Railroad Museum in Sacramento.
-Sierra Number 3 one of the three original engines that worked the Sierra Railway back in the 1890s, and it continues to work today taking visitors for rides through the Sierra Foothills on Saturdays and special occasions.
+The star of most of these productions is Railtown's Sierra Number 3, nicknamed "the Movie Star Locomotive," a steam locomotive built in 1891 and recently restored in the shops of the California State Railroad Museum in Sacramento.
+Sierra Number 3 is one of the three original engines that worked the Sierra Railway back in the 1890s, and it continues to work today taking visitors for rides through the Sierra Foothills on Saturdays and special occasions.

-Visitors to Railtown 1897 can take a self-guided walking tour around the grounds where you can watch the trains and take in the exhibits in the park's historic buildings, including the collection of props and artifacts from the various movies filmed there over the years.
+Visitors to Railtown 1897 can take a self-guided walking tour around the grounds, where you can watch the trains and take in the exhibits in the park's historic buildings, including the collection of props and artifacts from the various movies filmed there over the years.
+If you stick around late enough in the afternoon, you can watch engines return to the roundhouse via Railtown's working locomotive turntable.

-An absolute must, though, is the free guided tour, which gives you access to Railtown's amazing roundhouse, one of the last of its kind in the United States, where you can see the park's historic locomotives and engine repair facilities.
+An absolute must, though, is the guided tour (included with admission), which gives you access to Railtown's amazing roundhouse—one of the last of its kind in the United States—where you can see the park's historic locomotives and engine maintenance facilities.
 Tour guides are extremely knowledgeable and share the history of the roundhouse and shops and show how locomotive repairs are carried out in 19th-century style.
 They're happy to answer your questions, too.

-Also on the tour is the park's belt-driven machine shop, as well as other vehicles like hand cars and a Ford Model T modified to run on the rails.
+Also on the tour is the park's belt-driven machine shop and vehicles like hand cars and a Ford Model T modified to run on the rails.
 Tours take place hourly from 10 am to 3 pm during the summer and other times depending on staff availability the rest of the year; call (209) 984-3953 for the day's tour schedule.

-Of course the big draw at Railtown 1897 is the opportunity to take a train ride behind an authentic steam locomotive.
-Rides depart from the depot every hour starting at 11 am to 3 pm on Saturdays and Sundays (as well as on some holidays like the 4th of July), and passengers ride in either an enclosed coach, an open "mountain observation" car, or even a caboose.
-The six-mile, 40-minute rides take you on a leisurely trip through the rolling hills and meadows of the Gold Country.
+Passengers ride in either an enclosed coach, an open "mountain observation" car, or even a caboose.
+The six-mile, 40-minute rides take you on a leisurely trip through the rolling hills and meadows of the Mother Lode.
 At the end of the line, near a rock quarry, the engine uncouples and runs around on a siding where it re-couple on the other end of your train for the return trip.

 During your trip, feel free to chat with the on-board car hosts, affable volunteers who know an awful lot about trains and the Sierra Railway.
-On our last trip, we were lucky enough to be entertained by wandering musician Huckleberry, AKA local master fiddler Dave Rainwater.
-He strolled the cars, fiddle and mandolin in hand, playing and singing railroading, old time, and patriotic (it was the 4th of July) tunes, and encouraging the passengers to sing along, which they did.
-It was really an fun time and something we'll never forget.
+On some trips, you'll even be entertained by performers like Huckleberry, AKA local master fiddler Dave Rainwater.
+Our 4th of July ride where Huckleberry serenaded us with patriotic tunes is an experience we'll never forget!

 If you can, try to get up to the front of the car to take a look at the engine pulling up ahead.
 The sight and sounds of Sierra Number 3 pulling our train was really awe inspiring.
 It's fascinating to think that this locomotive is well over 100 years old.
 Railtown 1897 is really worth the trip for rail and history fans young and old.